 If possible, make payment arrangements in exchange for having the charge-off removed from your credit report entirely.
 This is typically easier if it’s new, and you are dealing with the credit card issuer or creditor’s in-house collection team.

 It is fairly common practice for mortgage lenders to require that all outstanding debt be cleared before getting approved for a loan.
 This includes delinquent payments, judgments, liens, and charge-offs as well.

 If the charge-off is old, you may be able to negotiate a partial payment to get the debt settled.
 However, always verify with the lender if a partial payment is enough to satisfy their lending requirements.

-If the Creditor Will Delete/Re-age It
+If the Creditor Deletes/Re-ages It

 Some creditors will remove a charge-off from your credit report if you pay the full amount.
-However, not all creditors will do this, and some will claim that it isn’t possible, though this is not the case.
+However, not all creditors will do this, and some will claim it isn’t possible, though this is not the case.

 You may have more luck asking them to “re-age” the account, however.
-In this instance, it would reset the timer on the payments and essentially your payoff would look like you settled the account in a timely fashion.
+In this instance, it would reset the timer on the payments, and essentially, your payoff would look like you settled the account in a timely fashion.

 As you can see, there are several scenarios where paying a charge-off is the best option.
-They all hinge on the assumption that it is actually yours and you have verified the amount is correct.
+They all hinge on the assumption that it is actually yours, and you have verified the amount is correct.

 When You Should NOT Pay a Charge-off